 How many proposals did you receive?
 How many got in?

 We received about 185 proposals this year from over 30 colleges statewide.
 85 were selected to participate in this year's Symposium.

 How are proposals selected?

-A Proposal Committee made up of Bay Area honors professors screens all proposals and selects those that will be presented at the Symposium.
-This is an anonymous process meaning that your name and college are kept secret until the selection process is completed.
-In the event of "close calls", please note that proposals from Northern California Colleges will be given preference.
+A Proposal Committee made up of Bay Area honors professors screened all proposals and selected those that will be presented at the Symposium.
+This was an anonymous process meaning that names and colleges were kept secret until the selection process was completed.
+In the event of "close calls", please note that proposals from Northern California Colleges were given preference.